- Ida Ahmad

 This project will focus on measurement and quantification of pollutants in display environments at the Mary Rose Museum and their impact on the stability of the artefacts.
 This includes pollutants such as NO2, H2S, O3 and organic acids, which represent unknown risks to the unique artefacts.

 Working with conservators and archivists from the British Library and London Metropolitan Archives, the aim of this PhD is to produce a pipeline for multispectral imaging of documentary material in the heritage sector.
-This will identify the optimum approaches to acquiring multispectral imaging data in each of the different situations and enable archivists, conservators and scholars to produce multispectral images of historical manuscripts without the need of a specialist imaging scientist.
+This will identify the optimum approaches to acquiring multispectral imaging data and enable archivists, conservators and scholars to produce multispectral images of historical manuscripts without the need of a specialist imaging scientist.

 Research into the decay of modern materials found in heritage environments is a rapidly growing area within heritage science.
 This is due to the rapid and often catastrophic decay suffered by many commonly found polymers.
 Consequently, the need for accurate and reliable conservation treatments or monitoring programs are much needed.
 This project will exploit the information gained from the volatile organic compounds (VOCs) naturally emitted from polymers with the aim to detect and monitor the decay of 3D artworks on open display or housed in storage environments.
 Laboratory work (both at UCL and Arkema) will focus on developing an experimental method using solid-phase micro extraction gas chromatography mass spectrometry (SPME-GCMS); this methodology will then be implemented in the real-world heritage environment of the project’s heritage partner Tate.